yoinergomez/ngcolombia-workshop/04-read.md

 import { TVShow } from '../show-interface';
 ```

-By now you should recognize all of those imports, since we used them in the previous component, but if you have any questions about them remember that we're all here for you and you can asks us as many questions as you want :-)
+By now you should recognize all of those imports since we used them in the previous component, but if you have any questions about them remember that we're all here for you and you can ask us as many questions as you want :-)

 Now, right before the constructor we'll add the component's inputs: